aerospike/aerospike-client-python/doc/query.rst

         `UDF <https://aerospike.com/docs/database/learn/architecture/udf/#stream-udfs>`_.
 If no \
         predicate is attached to the  :class:`~aerospike.Query` the stream UDF \
         will aggregate over all the records in the specified set.
+        This method cannot be used in combination with :meth:`~aerospike.Query.add_ops`.

         This function can also be used to apply a record UDF.